zomry1/Hystrix-Box/README.md

 * EXIFTOOL
 * All Cyberchef tools
 * Email header analysis
-* Fix when english like this H1 0R instead hi or (english with symbols and numbers)
+* Fix when english like this H1 0R instead hi or (english with symbols and numbers) - ☑️
 * Analyze sound files
 * PDF previous changes viewer
+* Filesystem images
+* Memory dumps

 ### Requirements
 * requests
 * PIL
+* pyaudio
+* numpy

 * Create validator for ciphers and use them
 * add all built tools to menu
-* add extensions for file command